dosbox-staging/dosbox-staging/CONTRIBUTING.md

   This does not mean "don't use classes", it means "don't use stuff like multiple inheritance, overblown class hierarchies, operator overloading, iostreams for stdout/stderr, etc".
+- Don't micro-optimise and avoid writing "clever code".
+Always optimise for clarity of intent, maintainability, and readability in the first round, and only deviate from that if warranted due to performance considerations backed by actual real-world measurements.
 - C++20 has a rich STL library, use it (responsibly—sometimes using C standard library makes more sense).
 - Use modern C++ features like `constexpr`, `static_assert`, managed pointers,